morrisLuke/kansas_basketball_dashboard/README.md

 Dasboarding done through [R Shiny](https://shiny.rstudio.com/)

-I'm throwing this on GitHub as a starting point for anyone who wants to make a dashboard for their team of choice.
+I'm throwing [the R code I used](https://github.com/morrisLuke/kansas_basketball_dashboard/blob/master/kubball_public.R) on GitHub as a starting point for anyone who wants to make a dashboard for their team of choice.
 Need a hand?
 Reach out.